streamr-dev/network/packages/client/README.md

 ___
 ## Usage
 ### Client creation
-If you don't have an Ethereum account you can use the utility function [StreamrClient.generateEthereumAccount()](#utility-functions), which returns the address and private key of a fresh Ethereum account.
+In Streamr, Ethereum accounts are used for identity.
+You can generate an Ethereum private key using any Ethereum wallet, or you can use the utility function [`StreamrClient.generateEthereumAccount()`](#utility-functions), which returns the address and private key of a fresh Ethereum account.
+A private key is not required if you are only subscribing to public streams on the Network.

 ```js
 const streamr = new StreamrClient({